 What’s Baking Soda?

-The alkaline powder is also known as sodium bicarbonate.
+Baking soda is an alkaline powder, also known as sodium bicarbonate.
 Nicholas Leblanc discovered sodium bicarbonate, while John Dwight and his brother-in-law, Dr. Austin Church, revealed its use in baking.
 The two worked hard to advertise this product and its versatility.

-It’s not news that today almost every household has a box of baking soda for various uses in the kitchen and laundry room.
-If you don’t have it, you may want to get one.
+It’s no news that today, almost every household has a box of baking soda for various uses in the kitchen, bathroom, and laundry room.
+If you don’t have one, you may want to get one.

 The only ingredient, sodium bicarbonate (soda ash), comes from the trona stone, a natural mineral.
 The stone is crushed to ash, evaporated, and processed to make baking soda.